Backup158/BashScripts/README.md

 # Script Details
 Hello future me (and any weary travelers)!
 Here's a bunch of amateurly-written scripts.
 Used on Linux Mint.
-All of the folder locations are hard coded :D
+All of the folder locations are hard coded :D I keep all of these in a folder ~/Scripts and have added that to my PATH.
 ## Startup
 Executed at startup through crontab.
 Creates separate audio sinks to split tracks for OBS recording.